Last Updated on 28 October, 2023

 You can purchase art, gifts, antiques, clothes from young London designers or stumble upon delicious restaurants, coffee and tea shops.
 A perfect place to buy souvenirs or gifts for those waiting for you at home.

 Pro tip: From Shoreditch, the best way to get to Greenwich is to get on the overground line at Shoreditch and change for DLR line at Shadwell.
 Get off at Cutty Sark on DLR and get ready to explore this beautiful part of London.

 The Royal Observatory and National Maritime Museum

-Located in a beautiful green area of Greenwich, within the buildings that form part of Greenwich World Heritage site, there is a Maritime Museum and Observatory.
+Located in a beautiful green area of Greenwich in South London, within the buildings that form part of Greenwich World Heritage site, there is a Maritime Museum and Observatory.
 I have also shared a handy guide with top things to do in Greenwich.

 The exhibition highlights the importance of the sea, ships, starts and time.
 You will be able to see a collection of figureheads from 17th to 20th century.

 The Royal Observatory was constructed in order to study astronomy and to fix longitude.
 In the 20th century, the scientific works were transferred elsewhere and remains a tourist attraction.